Cuatro Cienegas, Ocampo and Muzquiz: 5 days, 4 nights

-About 3.5 hours down the road, we stop at El Nacimiento, the home of the Negros Mascogos, descendants from Black Seminole Indians who fled to Mexico in 1852 to avoid slavery.
+Four hours down the road, we stop at El Nacimiento, the home of the Negros Mascogos, descendants from Black Seminole Indians who fled to Mexico in 1852 to avoid slavery.
 We will enjoy beautiful meal, made from locally grown fresh ingredients.
-After lunch, we drive another 3 hours to our hotel in Cuatro Cienegas.
+After a leisurely lunch, we drive 45 minutes into Muzquiz, a Magic Pueblo.

-After breakfast in a private home, we walk with the local historian and check out the local architecture which features thick adobe and stone walls and high ceilings.
-We will tour Parque La Mota (The Grove), where we find abundant springs that are channeled into swimming pools surrounded by ancient cypress trees, before nourishing orchards of walnut, pecan, peach and a variety of agricultural products.
+After breakfast in a private home, we walk with the local historian and check out the local architecture which features thick adobe and stone walls with high ceilings.
+We will tour Parque La Mota (The Grove), where we find abundant springs that are channeled into cement pools surrounded by cypress trees planted in 1890, before continuing down hill to nourish orchards of walnut, pecan, peach and a variety of agricultural products.

-Noon we return to Cuatro Cienegas, where we will have time to take another swim, or continue exploring the historic downtown.
-We will grab an expedient lunch and head to Muzquiz, a drive of 2.5 hours
+Noon we return to Cuatro Cienegas, where we will have lunch and more time to explore the historic downtown.
+Then we return to Muzquiz, a drive of 2.5-3 hours

-After an 8:00am breakfast we tour the historic town center and at 10:30 hit the road north towards Boquillas and the US border.
-The drive is about 3.5 hours, which is pavede xcept for the last 25 miles.
-We should arrive in Boquillas shortly after 2:00 pm, in time to have another delicious meal together before we cross the Rio Grande before 4:00pm, when the Port Of Entry closes.
+After breakfast we leave town by 10:00 am and hit the road north towards Boquillas and the US border.
+The drive is about 4 hours, which is paved except for the last 25 miles.
+We arrive in Boquillas at or before 2:00 pm, in time to have lunch before we cross the Rio Grande before 4:00pm, when the Port Of Entry closes.

-Cost of the 4 day trip is $750 per person for 4 days, based on double occupancy.
-Single supplement is an additional $100.
-The 5 day version is $875.
+Cost of the 5 day trip is $875 per person, based on double occupancy.
+Single supplement is an additional $125.
 All meals are provided; alcoholic beverages not included.
 A $250 per person deposit reserves your space.
 Upon receipt of your deposit, you will receive a confirmation via email with a check list of what to bring and a health/diet questionnaire.
 We can operate a trip with a minimum of 4 participants, and a maximum of 8-10.
 Email firstname.lastname@example.org or call 432 386-5635 for information about dates and availability.